MM-Nav: Multi-View VLA Model for Robust Visual Navigation via Multi-Expert Learning: Conclusion

 \section{Conclusion}

 We have presented \ours, a multi-view VLA model that acquires robust visual navigation skills from a collective of specialized RL experts.
-Our training process consists of two key stages: first, an initial VLA finetuning phase where a student policy learns from a large offline dataset collected from the RL teachers; second, an online teachers-student training iteration where the student is deployed in simulation to receive on-the-fly, capability-balanced supervision for further refinement. \ours demonstrates strong sim-to-real transfer and ultimately outperforms its RL experts, proving the synergistic benefit of learning multiple capabilities.
-Our work provides a scalable and effective blueprint for training a new generation of general-purpose visual navigation agents.
-Future work may include investigating the cross-embodiment potential of our training strategy and further advancing visual-only navigation through VLA and other methods.
+Our training process consists of two key stages: first, an initial VLA finetuning phase where a student policy learns from a large offline dataset collected from the RL teachers; second, an online teachers-student training iteration where the student is deployed in simulation to receive on-the-fly, capability-balanced supervision for further refinement. \ours demonstrates strong sim-to-real transfer and ultimately outperforms its RL experts, proving the synergistic benefit of learning multiple capabilities. \ours provides a scalable and effective blueprint for training a new generation of general-purpose visual navigation agents.
+Future work includes investigating the cross-embodiment potential of our training strategy and further advancing visual-only navigation.